 Watch the Fighting Degos Disease video to learn about Ernie DuPont's hard-fought battle against Degos.

-Degos Disease is an ultra-rare vascular disease presenting as skin lesions (porcelain plaques) with an erythematous, telangiectatic rim.
+Degos disease is an ultra-rare vascular disease presenting as skin lesions (porcelain plaques) that appear:

-Potential for overlap with Degos disease can be found in individuals with scleroderma, dermatomyositis, & lupus.
-Better understanding of Degos Disease may lead to improved therapies & greater insight into the vascular aspect of these other disorders.
+Potential for overlap with Degos disease can be found in individuals with scleroderma, dermatomyositis, and lupus.
+Better understanding of Degos disease may lead to improved therapies and greater insight into the vascular aspect of these other disorders.